CodeAdminDe/pflogsumm-dockerized/README.md

 ** 20 min coffee time

 # Quckstart
+This repo is available as builded image at hub.docker.com:

 To use this image simply run the following command:

-<code>docker run --rm --name pflogsumm --volume mailserver_log:/maillog:ro ca/pflogsumm</code>
+<code>docker run --rm --name pflogsumm --volume mailserver_log:/maillog:ro codeadmin/pflogsumm</code>

 You'll get a summary for today as output to your terminal.